Miragon/miranum-ide/apps/miranum-modeler/README.md

 * Use the create/append-anything-pattern for a better modeling experience.
 * Use the text editor for changes directly in the XML file.
 * Use the integrated *Token Simulation* to simulate your process flow.
-* For more information, see our [documentation](https://www.miranum.io/docs/components/miranum-ide/miranum-modeler).

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-For more information of the frameworks we use and how to contribute to our project see [here](https://github.com/Miragon/miranum-ide/blob/main/README.md).
+To learn more about the frameworks we use and how you can get involved, click [here](https://github.com/Miragon/miranum-ide/blob/main/README.md).
-Furthermore, please have a look to our [Code of Conduct](https://miranum.com/docs/components/contributing/).
+Furthermore, please have a look at our [Code of Conduct](https://miranum.com/docs/components/contributing/).

 ### License